-Mentors are vital to making a successful transition from residency to practice, and their role in shaping a doctor’s future and present goes beyond that.
+Mentors are essential to a successful transition from residency to practice, and their influence can extend well into the future.

-Brandi Ring, MD, is associate medical director for obstetrics and gynecology at The Center for Children and Women in Houston, a practice owned by the Texas Children’s Health Plan that offers a wide range of outpatient medical and dental care.
+Brandi Ring, MD, is associate medical director of Center for Children & Women–Southwest.
 Throughout her career, she has played the role of both mentor and mentee.
 She offered a few insights on the value of mentor relationships for young physicians.

 Seek them out

-A good mentor may be harder to find than they were during training where mentor relationships are largely built into the curriculum.
+A good mentor may be harder to find during practice than they were during training, when mentor relationships are largely built into the curriculum.

-“There is a need to be willing to approach people randomly and say: I’m looking for someone who has had this problem in the past,” Dr. Ring said.
+“There is a need to be willing to approach people randomly and say: I’m looking for someone who has had this problem in the past,” said Dr. Ring, an ob-gyn who is speaker of the AMA Young Physicians Section Governing Council.
 “When you find the right person, ask if they are able to offer advice.
-That getting permission part is really important.
+That getting-permission part is really important.
 You have to give them an opportunity to say they don’t have the bandwidth.”

 Look for variety